Dedicated Development Team vs. Offshore R&D Center Models: Commons, Differences, Use Cases

 In 2021, outsourcing or outstaffing are no longer buzzwords.
 They have become reliable and widespread operating models that, by 2027, are predicted to reach over $936 billion in market value.

-Business owners who consider expanding tech teams by hiring talents abroad can be confused by different ways to manage programmers in another country — outstaffing, outsourcing, nearshoring, offshore R&Ds, etc.
+Business owners who consider expanding tech teams by hiring talents abroad can be confused by different ways to manage programmers in another country — outstaffing, outsourcing, nearshoring, offshore development center model, etc.

 In this post, we will explain the difference between building dedicated teams and opening an offshore R&D center and share real-life case studies to help C-levels figure out which one will be the most appropriate.